 DEN began a competitive procurement process for qualified private partners in 2015.
 It identified four teams to bid for a final request for proposals (RFP) for the project, of which three responded.
 Led by Ferrovial, the pre-development contract includes contractors for the local, national and international companies.

 Equity partners for the contract include Ferrovial Airports International, a JLC/Saunders joint venture, which includes Saunders and Magic Johnson Enterprises & Loop Capital.

 The design and build partners include Ferrovial Agroman and Saunders Construction, while Luis Vidal + Architects, Harrison Kornberg Architects and Anderson Mason Dale are the project architects.

 Other local engineers and contractors include Intermountain Electric, Civil Technology, Gilmore Construction, Sky Blue Builders, and Burgess Services.

-During the pre-development phase of the project, DEN will negotiate with Ferrovial to define the terms and the scope of work.
-Upon reaching an agreement, the pre-development contract will be presented to the Denver City Council for approval in August 2016.
+During the pre-development phase of the project, DEN negotiated with Ferrovial to define the terms and the scope of work.
+Upon reaching an agreement, the pre-development contract was presented to the Denver City Council for approval in 2016.

 Design and features of the existing Jeppesen terminal

-Named after aviation pioneer Elrey B Jeppesen, the Jeppesen terminal is a 1.5 million square feet facility featuring a central glass-walled atrium, and passenger amenities.
+Named after aviation pioneer Elrey B Jeppesen, the terminal is a 1.5 million square-feet facility featuring a central glass-walled atrium, and passenger amenities.

 The terminal has dual entrances, Terminal East and Terminal West, and has three levels for passenger convenience and easing congestion.
 The three levels include Departures at Level-6, which features curbside baggage check-in and airline ticketing counters for departing passengers.